OpenBB-finance/openbb-docs/content/pro/templates.md

 import NewReferenceCard from "@site/src/components/General/NewReferenceCard";

 We prepare a list of template dashboard for OpenBB Terminal for you to get started quickly.

 To see the list of templates available, click on the Template page on the top left.
-Then

-[ADD IMAGE]
+@TODO ADD IMAGE

 If you are looking for Excel templates, those can be found [here](/excel/templates).

 Here are the list of templates available.

 <img className="pro-border-gradient" width="800" alt="charting financials" src="https://openbb-assets.s3.amazonaws.com/docs/pro/templates.png" />